Fun Things to do in Lightning Ridge

 Introducing Stanley the Emu, One of Australia’s Big Things

-You will find Stanley on the main road into town – at 18-metre high, it’s almost impossible to miss him.
-Created by local artist John Murray, whose work we will cover later, Stanley was built entirely from donated, recycled products including VW Beetle bonnets and doors and a satellite dish for his head.
+You will find Stanley on the main road – at 18-metre high, it’s almost impossible to miss him.
+Created by resident artist John Murray, whose work we will cover later, Stanley was built entirely from donated, recycled products including VW Beetle bonnets and doors and a satellite dish for his head.

 Stanley Emu Lightning Ridge